acecor-cotep/role-and-task/README.md

 `@cotep/role-and-task` is an easy way to scale your application 100% offline and to get rid of monothread issue.

+#### Project history

+**This project has been created in 2016 in pure javascript.
+Since then it has been brought up-to-date to use `typescript` language ; even thought we spent some time improving the code base, there are still some part of the code that are not 100% clean (any, linting errors ...).**

 -----------------------------

 #### Role